mpuromaki/today-i-learned/Privacy/privacy-tools.md

 it is still owned by Facebook and the software itself can use side-channels to feed data back to Facebook.
 And recent history has shown, multiple times, that Facebook can not be trusted with handling private data.

-Let's not go more into Cambridge Analytica, or Facebooks social feed experiments which could have caused suicides..